 Marrakech lies on a large plain at the foot of the snow-capped High Atlas Mountains.
-This makes staying in Marrakech the perfect city to begin your visit to Morocco or an ideal base for exploring the country, particularly the High Atlas, Sahara region and Atlantic coast.
-Surrounded by its original fortified city wall Marrakech entices you into its midst - allow it to absorb you into its soul and we are sure that, like us, it will become one of your favourite places.
+This makes staying in Marrakech the perfect city to begin your visit to Morocco and an ideal base for exploring the country, particularly the High Atlas and Atlantic coast, even the Sahara region if you have a little more time.
+Surrounded by its original fortified walls Marrakech entices you into its midst - allow it to absorb you into its soul and we are sure that, like us, it will become one of your absolute favourite places.

-Incredibly popular, and ever growing in number, riads are traditionally refurbished houses of various sizes in the centre of Marrakech's mediaeval medina.
-These fabulous properties are designed to be cool in the Moroccan heat and inward-looking so will surround a private courtyard or garden which is most often open to the Marrakech sky and are known as riads (or Dars).
+Riads are incredibly popular and continue to grow in number, they are traditionally refurbished houses of various sizes in the centre of Marrakech's mediaeval medina.
+These fabulous properties are designed to be cool in the Moroccan heat and inward-looking so will surround a private courtyard or garden which is most often open to the Marrakech sky.

-Rediscover the World was one of the first UK tour operators, back in the 1990s, to offer riads as part of a different holiday experience; we have continued this with similar properties across the whole of Morocco.
-At least one of us here at Rediscover has visited each of the Riads featured on our website so please feel free to discuss your requirements and budget and we will be happy to make recommendations - naturally such properties are likely to be a matter of personal taste and preference but we are confident that there is a riad to suit everyone.
+Rediscover the World was one of the first UK tour operators (back in the 1990s) to offer riads as part of a different holiday experience; we now continue this with similar properties across the whole of Morocco.
+At least one of us here at Rediscover has visited each of the riads featured on our website so please feel free to discuss your requirements and budget and we will be happy to make recommendations - naturally such properties are likely to be a matter of personal taste and preference but we are confident that there is a riad to suit everyone.

-Head straight to the Ben-Youssef medersa, a Koranic school which, in the past, took in hundreds of students in this setting favourable for uplifting the soul.
-Don't miss the Marrakesh Museum which is close by in the medina; it has been installed recently in the 19th century M'Nebhi Palace.
+Head straight to the Ben-Youssef medersa, a Koranic school and don't miss the Marrakech Museum which is close by in the medina; it can be found in the 19th century M'Nebhi Palace.
 You will be able to admire eight centuries of Moroccan arts and crafts - the Chrob or Chouf fountain is a must-see.
 This impressively sumptuous work has a wooden front dating from the 16th century.
 Take in the tanners' quarter which is situated a little to the east.
 There you will leave for an exotic journey to a world where the smells and colours will carry you away.

 You can find foodstuffs, fabrics and handicrafts in the medina and its souks which are enclosed by the fabulous 12th century ramparts.
 Here everyone attends to their affairs, as they have for centuries.
 You can find some calm in the Arabo-Andalusian garden which houses the Saadian Tombs.
 You should visit the richly decorated rooms of these two mausoleums which are just below the superb minaret of the El-Mansour mosque.
 There is an unrestricted view of the rooves of the city from the terrace of the El-Badi Palace which is nearby.
 From the northern corner you can admire the ancient minbar (pulpit) of the Koutoubia mosque.
 This pulpit is beautifully ornamented with delicate sculptures and marquetry.

-The Lalla Takerkoust Lake is just 20 minutes from Marrakesh.
-You can explore its 7km by pedal boat, motorboat or even jet ski.
+The Lalla Takerkoust Lake is just 20 minutes from Marrakech and you can explore its 7km by pedal boat, motorboat or even jet ski.
 The Oukaimeden ski resort in the Atlas gives you access to one of the most extensive ski domains in Africa.
-Imagine the panorama you will have from a height of 3300m.
-You can climb Mount Toubkal (4167m) which is situated to the south of Oukaimeden.
-The climb isn't particularly difficult provided you are in good physical shape, have hired a certified guide and done the necessary preparation.
-So, in no time, you can leave the heat of the valley for the pure mountain air.
-Real luxury is to leave the pool, go skiing and then return for a relaxed Marrakesh evening.
-You can visit the Ourika Valley which is about 30km from Marrakesh: granary for the area, with its fields for different crops laid out like a draught-board, will often pleasantly surprise you: its waterfalls punctuating the beautiful unspoilt scenery, for example, or the Yagour rock carvings.
+You can climb Mount Toubkal (4167m), situated to the south of Oukaimeden.
+It isn't a particularly difficult climb provided you are in good physical shape, have hired a certified guide and have done the necessary preparation.
+You can visit the Ourika Valley which is about 30km from Marrakech: the granary for the area, with its fields of different crops laid out like a draught-board; its waterfalls punctuating the beautiful unspoilt scenery.
 Asni village, with its very beautiful red kasbah, should be seen.
-The valley of the same name gives access to some sumptuous.
 Ouirgane is a very popular spot for Marrakshis.
 Don't hesitate to take a break for lunch in one of the many restaurants in the area: another opportunity to savour the delicious local cooking.

 Located in the heart of the historical quarter of Riad Laarouss, a short walk from the famous Djemaa El Fna square.